MorphiaOrg/morphia/docs/reference/content/guides/annotations.md

 | languageOverride() | The field in the document to use to override the default language. |

 #### Indexed
-Applied to a Java field, marks the field to be indexed by mongodb.
+Applied to a Java field, marks the field to be indexed by MongoDB.

 ```java
 public @interface Indexed {